Subscribe & Save 5% now + get Free Ground Beef or Chicken with every order over $149 Learn more HERE

 The industrialized organic monolith interprets the phrase to mean -- "I'll pack 25,000 birds in a barn and open a few doors on the side".
 After all, this satisfies the USDA guidelines for the use of the phrase.
 Follow the lowest legal requirements and slap the label on the package.
 Put a "conventional" chicken barn right next to a "free-range organic" barn and you can't tell the difference.
 I've seen them.
 I've been in them.
 That's the "free-range organic" chicken being sold in stores.

 You might be shocked to find out that I don't have much of a problem with $1.99/lb "conventional" chicken.
-Surely I abhor the production conditions, the labor conditions in the processing plants and the chicken tastes like the plastic it's packed in.... but at least you know what you're getting.
+Surely I abhor the production conditions and the labor conditions in the processing plants.
+Nevermind the fact the chicken tastes like the plastic it's packed in.... but at least you know what you're getting!
 What I despise more is the $12/lb "free-range organic" chicken that's raised and processed in nearly identical conditions.
-It's deception and it's taking advantage of you - the family who wants to eat better and is willing to pay for it.
+It is deceiving and they are taking advantage of you - the family who wants to eat better and is willing to pay for it.

 More from the blog